 What these operations have in common is that they are generally repetitive, high-volume, rule-based, and with few exceptions.
 Also, they involve standard input or output formats and detailed documentation from which to extract and collect data quite easily.

 On the other hand, any financial activity that requires a deeper level of analysis, critical thinking, and data-driven decision making (such as business development or auditing) is unlikely to be fully automated.
 However, it could benefit from the synergy of RPA tools integrated with business process management systems.

-Implementing cognitive and AI technologies appears to be the best way to unlock the full potential of robotic process automation in finance, augmenting bots with cognitive and analytical skills.
+Implementing AI and predictive analytics in finance appears to be the best way to unlock the full potential of robotic process automation in finance, augmenting bots with cognitive and analytical skills.